March 20, 2017

 The festival will feature a series of six different contemporary French language films over a two-week period.
 The films will be shown in French, with English subtitles.
 Admission is free and the public is encouraged to attend.

-UMFK Assistant Professor of French and festival organizer Dr. Nicole Boudreau said, “This is our second annual Tournées Film Festival and I hope to be able to offer it for years to come!”
+UMFK Associate Professor of French and festival organizer Dr. Nicole Boudreau said, “This is our second annual Tournées Film Festival and I hope to be able to offer it for years to come!”

 The first film of the festival will be “The School of Babel” to be shown on Tuesday, April 4 at 6 p.m., is an enlightening documentary about classes in France offered to immigrant children before they enter regular schools.
 Rated PG